.KRZ/.KR1/.K25/.K26 - Kurzweil K2000/K2500/K2600 files + CD-ROMs

 To read Kurzweil multi-floppy files in Awave Studio:

-To read 'Native' Kurzweil CD-ROMs in Awave Studio:
+To read Native Kurzweil CD-ROMs in Awave Studio:

 Use I/O → Read from Sampler CD.
-'Native' Kurzweil CD-ROMs are formatted in a way that Windows doesn't understand and has been used since the first K2000 model.
+The 'Native' Kurzweil CD-ROMs are formatted in a way that Windows doesn't understand and has been used since the first K2000 model.
 Later models can also read standard ISO-9660 formatted CDs - for which you do not need to use this special command (just open them like any other file).

 Features: